Skip to main content

 After the basic setup, follow these steps for each language your worker should support.

-Python Executor
+Python executor

 1. Install Python: Download Python.